labgem/PPanGGOLiN/docs/user/practicalInformation.md

 Once the pangenome is established, including gene clustering, partitioning, optional prediction of Regions of Genome Plasticity (RGP), Spots of insertions, and functional modules, it becomes a versatile input for various PPanGGOLiN commands.
 For instance, the [`msa` command](MSA.md) generates multiple sequence alignments of genes, the [`projection` command](./projection.md) annotates external genomes with the pangenome content, and the [`context` command](./genomicContext.md) identifies genomic contexts of proteins of interest.

-PPanGGOLiN utilizes the [pytable](https://www.pytables.org/index.html) Python library for handling the pangenome HDF-5 file.
-While graphical user interface tools like ['ViTables'](https://vitables.org/index.html) allow manual exploration and editing of the file, it's cautioned against, as it may compromise compatibility with PPanGGOLiN.
+PPanGGOLiN uses the [pytable](https://www.pytables.org/index.html) Python library for handling the pangenome HDF-5 file.
+While graphical user interface tools like ['ViTables'](https://vitables.org/index.html) allow for manual exploration and editing of the file, it's cautioned against, as it may compromise compatibility with PPanGGOLiN.

 You can use the command `info` to get comprehensive insights into the contents and construction process of a pangenome file.